A/UX 3.0 installation

 Normally, there are several partitions on an A/UX disk: the MacPartition,

-which actually boots the machine; the UFS or SVFS root partition, which
+which actually boots the machine; the UFS root partition, which

 actually has the kernel and is booted by the MacPartition; a swap partition;